Anatoly-IVANOV/trilingua-code-keyboards/README.md

 # Special features

+- top rows optimized for easy to access to various brackets and dollar sign
+- “” «» typographer’s quotes for English and French in one place
 - — m-dash
 - – n-dash
+- … typographical ellipsis
-- → arrow frequently used
+- → arrow frequently used in design and documentation
 - degree symbol (yes, I do a lot of CAD @idelekka as well)
 - diameter symbol
+- Euro, Pound currency

 # Feedback and suggestions